DoTheEvo/XCPng-basics/README.md

 **a lot of time learning** the ins and outs to get the confidence I had with esxi.
 And while that's expected, it's still a chore, still an annoyance.<br>
-This made me want to stick longer with esxi and let proxmox cook, get few more major releases and improvements as vmware refuges start to give feedback and money.
+This made me want to stick longer with esxi and let proxmox cook, get few more major releases and improvements as VMware refuges start to give feedback and money.

 ### XCPng